 Deltoid Muscle Strain

-Deltoid strain is a common injury with shoulder muscles.
-We overextended with some movements such as throwing a baseball or lifting too much.
+Deltoid strains are common injuries in people that do a lot of strenuous exercise or in athletes that that use their shoulders and deltoid muscles repetitively.
+The deltoid can be overextended with some movements such as throwing a baseball or lifting too much weight.
 Many people working on strength training or bodybuilders focus a whole workout on shoulder alone.
-These long periods of over-use and abuse to the shoulder muscles can easily produce trigger points pain that can be felt as a deep pain in the shoulder.
-A fall or sudden injury can dislocated of the shoulder causing damage to the muscle.
+These long periods of over-use and abuse to the shoulder muscles can easily produce strains (minor tears in muscles and/or tendons) that can be felt as a deep pain in the shoulder.
+A fall or sudden injury that jars the shoulder joint or even dislocates the shoulder can also cause major damage to the deltoid muscle.

 - Swelling, bruising to the area (from damaged to small blood vessels under the skin) or redness

 - stiffness in the muscle

 - limited range of movement or unable to use the muscle (shoulder/arm)at all.

 More severe strains will result in greater loss of range of motion, weakness and muscle loss (atrophy).

 There are three grades to a deltoid muscle strain.

 - Grade 1 - a minor tear of the muscle (10% of the muscle fibers).
 You may be able to continue your activity because the pain is minor twinge in your shoulder.
 You will feel an increase in pain when bearing added weight in the arms.
 The shoulder muscle feels achy and tight for two to five days after the injury, recovery for healing is 7 to 10 days.